AdamTakvam/DrBash/README.md

 # Dr. Bash
-A platform for builkding professional-grade Bash scripts.
+A platform for building professional-grade Bash scripts.
 We make Bash beautiful in spite of itself!
 Includes a collection of scripts for basic (and not-so-basic) system administration and a whole "thing" for managing large media file repositories.
 See the Philosophy section below for more details on what makes this repo special.

 ## ASSumptions
-These scripts are only intended to work correctly on Debian 12 (and derivitives thereof) with Bash 5.x.
+These scripts are only intended to work correctly on Debian 12 (and derivatives thereof) with Bash 5.x.
 I'm not aware of any incompatibilities with Bash 4.x, but I'm not actively validating the scripts on that version, so you might run into issues.
 Bash 3.x is definitely not compatible.

 So, if you find a bug and you're running something else, you must verify it on this setup before logging it.
 Otherwise, it will fall under "ports" which is not really a thing unless you want to make it a thing.